ruby-yu-zhu/EduEmo/README.md

 # EduEmo
-Source code for the paper "Elementary Discourse Units with Sparse Attention for Multi-label Emotion"
+Source code for the paper "Elementary Discourse Units with Sparse Attention for Multi-label Emotion Classification"
 ## Requirement
 python 3.7
 torch 1.9.0